Perhaps it isn’t atheism specifically that’s killing us, but a lack of spirituality in how we do things.

 Maintaining health is a partnership with nature, where nature is the boss, and our rights of variance are guided by universal principles.
 If we vary too far, bad results follow.
 Understanding this requires a level of clarity and humility that is difficult to come by without a spiritual perspecive.
 This cannot be understood thinking only from the neck up, as science, business and government often does.
 Aggressive atheism combined with materialist ambition leads to a level of delusion that creates a pitbul trend in the wrong direction.
 The stuff Big Pharma is made of.

 A good measure of that awareness was included in the traditional tribal medicine practices that the West, along with local governents in Africa, insisted on displacing, instead of respecting their established ways and ensuring the villagers had clean drinking water, and adequate food.
-Their thousand year old medicine and prayer practices are a formidable technology, rooted in faith and understandings we have yet to acquire.
+Their thousand year old medicine and prayer practices are a formidable technology, rooted in faith and understandings we in the West have yet to acquire.